 mentioned before I’m always up for trying something new.
 Especially, living in New York where the trend is everything Thai, Vietnamese or micro-fermented at the moment.
 And since I had Veziah with me, I could be sure that she would take me somewhere authentic.

 So we headed to the 1st Avenue where Jeepney is located.
 It is a self-described Filipino Gastropub, and going on a Friday night means you will have a while to wait.
 The restaurant was crowded and we ended up sitting in the window because we were too starved to wait an hour for a table.
 The 90’s R&B was pumping and everyone was singing in between bites of food, the atmosphere was relaxed and by the number of couples there.
 It is a perfect place to have a laid back date.

 Our waiter was adorable and only too happy to help us choose what is best on the menu.
 We took most of his suggestions.
-First we shared an order of the fresh Manilla clams (lemongrass, garlic, shallots, sili, San Miguel beer and served with toast points), next was the crispy shrimp pancake served with a garlic dressing and for our shared entree was the Dampa Fry, which is a whole deep fried red snapper, blistered chilies and scallions with escabeche sauce and tomato salad.
+First, we shared an order of the fresh Manilla clams (lemongrass, garlic, shallots, chili, San Miguel beer and served with toast points), next was the crispy shrimp pancake served with a garlic dressing and for our shared entree was the Dampa Fry, which is a whole deep fried red snapper, blistered chilies and scallions with escabeche sauce and tomato salad.
 It also comes with coconut rice.